SumitAgr/PictureofTheDay-Bot/README.md

 Once the bot receives this request, it uses NASA APOD's API to retrieve the data in JSON format.
 The information is then converted into a message that is sent to the user within 5 seconds using Telegram's API.

+The bot utilizes the NLTK python library to convert the giant wall of NASA text into a minimal summary.

 The entire bot is written in Python 3.7

 ## 🎈 Usage <a name = "usage"></a>